gi-iitk/gi-iitk.github.io/people.md

 ---

 # Members of Geoinformatics Laboratory
-The laboratory comprises of 5 faculty members working in diverse areas, 4 technical staff members and more than 50 students (M.Tech and PhD).
+The laboratory comprises of 5 faculty members working in diverse areas, 4 technical staff members and alumni of Geoinformatics Laboratory.

-The complete list of **PhD students** currently enrolled in the GI laboratory can be found [here](./Phd_students.html).

-The complete list of **M.Tech students** currently enrolled in the GI laboratory can be found [here](./M.Tech_Students.html).

 The List of **Alumni** of GI laboratory can be found [here](./Alumni.html).

 * * *